Google Pixel 5 release date, price, news and features

 Google Pixel 5 camera

-For the Pixel 5's camera, you can expect the same as the Google Pixel 4 and Google Pixel 4a.
-It features a 12.2MP dual-pixel shooter with 1.4 μm pixel width.
-There's also a 16MP ultra-wide shooter as well.
+Cameras-wise, you can expect the same setup as on the Google Pixel 4 and Google Pixel 4a.
+The Pixel 5 features a 12.2MP dual-pixel shooter with 1.4μm pixel width, and there's also a 16MP ultra-wide shooter.

-We've found this camera to do fantastically in our reviews of those older phones, so we're hoping for a similar result here.
+We've found this camera to perform brilliantly in our reviews of those older phones, so we're hoping for a similar result here.
 On the front of the phone you'll find an 8MP selfie camera.

 Google Pixel 5 specs and performance

-That said, the phones we've seen running this chipset has been powerful enough for everyday tasks so we hope it's a similar situation for the Pixel 5 when we're able to try the phone out.
+That said, the phones we've seen running this chipset have been powerful enough for everyday tasks, so we hope it's a similar story with the Pixel 5 when we're able to try the phone out.

 There's a 4,080mAh battery inside the phone, and the company has included wireless charging as well.
-It includes a feature called Battery Share, which allows you to recharge other devices using your phone's battery.
+There's also a reverse-charging feature called Battery Share, so you can use your Pixel 5 to charge supported devices.

-Google claims the phone will last a full day from a single charge, and we'll be sure to put that to the test in our full review.
-The Google Pixel 4's battery life wasn't impressive, so we're hoping Google has changed that here.
+Google claims the phone will last a full day from a single charge, and we'll be sure to put that claim to the test in our full review.
+The Google Pixel 4's battery life wasn't impressive, so we're hoping Google has improved things here.

-The Google Pixel 5 comes with Android 11 running straight away out of the box, which is the company's latest version of its operating system.
-Expect this device to get solid updates over the next few years at least.
+The Google Pixel 5 comes running Android 11out of the box, which is the company's latest version of its operating system.
+You can expect this device to get solid updates over the next few years at least.

 - What we expect from the new iPhone